RamblingCookieMonster/PSDepend/README.md

 ## Notes

-Major props to Michael Willis, who is writing [PSRequire](https://github.com/Xainey/PSRequire), a similar but more feature-full solution.
+Major props to Michael Willis for the idea - check out his [PSRequire](https://github.com/Xainey/PSRequire), a similar but more feature-full solution.